prisma/specs/lift/Readme.md

 </details>

-### Migration

-A Migration is a grouping of one or more Steps.
-Migrations run in a transaction if the datasource allows it.

 ### Hook

+> ⚠ This is not implemented yet.

 A hook is a custom shell script that runs either before or after the migration.
+They are defined by `before.sh` and `after.sh`.
 Hooks give you full control over your migrations.
 You can write hooks to:

 - Ensure the data follows new constraints like `unique` or `non null`.
 - Add specific database primitives like functions in Postgres, which are not yet supported by Prisma.